 3.2 Loans by the Company to, or guarantees by the Company of obligations of, employees or their family members are of special concern and could constitute improper personal benefits to the recipients of such loans or guarantees, depending on the facts and circumstances.
 Loans by the Company to, or guarantees by the Company of obligations of, any director or officer or their family members are expressly prohibited.

 3.3 Whether or not a conflict of interest exists or will exist can be unclear.
-Conflicts of interest should be avoided unless specifically authorized as described in .
+Conflicts of interest should be avoided unless specifically authorized as described in Section 3.4

-3.4 Persons other than directors and executive officers who have questions about a potential conflict of interest or who become aware of an actual or potential conflict should discuss the matter with, and seek a determination and prior authorization or approval from, their supervisor or the Chief Legal Officer.
-A supervisor may not authorize or approve conflict of interest matters or make determinations as to whether a problematic conflict of interest exists without first providing the Chief Legal Officer with a written description of the activity and seeking the Chief Legal Officer's written approval.
-If the supervisor is himself involved in the potential or actual conflict, the matter should instead be discussed directly with the Chief Legal Officer.
+3.4 Persons other than directors and executive offices who have questions bout a potential conflict of interest or who become aware of an actual or potential conflict should discuss the matter with, and seek a determination and prior authorization or approval from, their supervisor or the Chief Financial Officer.
+A supervisor may not authorize or approve conflict of interest matters or make determinations as to whether a problematic conflict of interest exists without first providing the Chief Financial Officer’s written approval.
+If the supervisor is himself involved in the potential or actual conflict, the matter should instead be discussed directly with the Chief Financial Officer.

 Directors and executive officers must seek determinations and prior authorizations or approvals of potential conflicts of interest exclusively from the Audit Committee.
 In the event the Company does not have a separate standing Audit Committee, the entire Board of Directors shall function as the Audit Committee for purposes of the Code.